Timm04/German-TL-of-TheMoeWay/README.md

 2. Write into the [excel document](https://docs.google.com/spreadsheets/d/1aAt00LrzuwAo22To2NgMUlkcVN71owEfSMqBlsPlnag/edit#gid=686614865) what file/text you want to translate
 3. Update your progress

 I personally use VisualStudioCode, where I open up the md file and translate it in there.
 But you are free to work with any other method you want.
-Just make sure to keep the formatting and having the righ name (with `_de` attached).
+Just make sure to keep the formatting and having the right name (with `_de` attached).

-__I strongly recommend uploading your progress into the repository, so other can view it and might find errors they can fix.
+__I strongly recommend uploading your progress into the repository, so other people can view it too and might find errors they can fix.
 It is also useful to ask for translating advice!__

 ## __Excel Usage__